usnistgov/mass/INSTALL.md

 * How to download Mass
 * How to install Mass
+  * Installation on Ubuntu
+  * Installation on Windows for Python 3.5 or 3.6
   * Possible installation problems
-* How to import Mass within Python/Ipython
+* How to import Mass within Python/IPython
 * Package dependencies
 * Matplotlib preferences